Why is Collaborative Divorce Better

 It is also worth mentioning that collaborative divorces are generally quicker and cheaper compared to trial-based divorces.
 If both spouses are on the same page in terms of how they want to end their marriage, separation agreements can be drafted within a matter of days or weeks.
 Even if there are disputes over certain details, these issues are usually ironed out rather quickly.
 Because this process takes a shorter period of time to resolve, you can also expect it to be more affordable.Enlist the Help of a Qualified Attorney Today

 In order to truly take advantage of these benefits, you will need to team up with a collaborative divorce attorney.
-If you have been searching the North Carolina area for legal professionals, look no further than Arnold & Smith, PLLC.
+If you have been searching the North Carolina area for a legal professionals, look no further than Arnold & Smith, PLLC.
 Over the years, we have helped numerous spouses tackle this process in a confident, efficient manner.
 We have considerable experience with collaborative law, and we can help you draft a separation agreement that satisfies both spouses.
 Book your consultation today, and we can explain the benefits of collaborative divorce in much more detail.